Pneumatic Conveying Reference Project for Additive Material Transfer

 - Role-based maintenance page that explains replacement intervals for wear parts.

-- Shared HTML project summary used by procurement, process, and maintenance teams.
+- Shared project summary used by procurement, process, and maintenance teams.

 Design basis and expected output